xSami2/stackOverFlowUsers-Backend/README.md

 __4__ - After the backend is running, start the frontend application.

+# Test Cases

+__Test Case 1: Fetch SOF Users__

+Input: Run the Application to fetch users.
+Expected Result: The application displays a list of users with fields: name, userId, reputation, lastAccessDate.

+__Test Case 2: Save Users to File__

+Input: Save the fetched users to a .sofusers file.
+Expected Result: The file is created and contains the user data in the correct format.

+__Test Case 3: Sort Users Ascending__

+Input: Sort users by userId in ascending order.
+Expected Result: The users are displayed in ascending order by userId.

+__Test Case 4: Sort Users Descending__

+Input: Sort users by userId in descending order.
+Expected Result: The users are displayed in descending order by userId.

+__Test Case 5: Sort Users Normal__

+Input: Export users with normal order.
+Expected Result: The users are displayed in normal order.

+__Test Case 6: Bookmark a User__

+Input: Bookmark a user.
+Expected Result: The user is added to the bookmark list.

+__Test Case 7: Unbookmark a User__

+Input: Unbookmark a user.
+Expected Result: The user is removed from the bookmark list.

+__Test Case 8: Save Bookmarked Users to File__

+Input: Save bookmarked users to a .sofusers file.
+Expected Result: The file is created and contains the bookmarked users.

+__Test Case 9: Fetch Bookmarked Users__
+Input: Click Checkbox to fetch bookmarked users.
+Expected Result: Only bookmarked users are displayed.

+__Test Case 10: View User Details__
+Input: Select a user to view details.
+Expected Result: The detailed information of the selected user is displayed, same as the __.sofusers file__ .

 # Note

 the __.sofusers__ file will be Saved in the Backend Application in resource folder